MicrosoftDocs/Contribute/Contribute/content/how-to-write-quick-edits.md

 ## Limitations

-- Most localized documentation doesn't offer the ability to edit or provide feedback through GitHub.
+- Most localized (i.e., translated) documentation doesn't offer the ability to edit or provide feedback through GitHub.
 To provide feedback on localized content, use the [Provide Feedback](https://aka.ms/provide-feedback) form.
-- The in-browser editing experience works best for minor or infrequent changes.
+- The in-browser editing experience works best for minor and infrequent changes.
 If you make large contributions or use advanced Git features (such as branch management or advanced merge conflict resolution), we recommend that you [fork the repo and work locally](how-to-write-workflows-major.md).